-Welcome to our tour to Bath.
+Welcome on a student tour to Bath.

 Note: All times are approximate and depend on circumstances and used as a guideline